This post may contain affiliate links. Read our full disclosure policy.

-It is easy to make homemade party decorations that are great for a luau or Hawaiian party.
+It is easy to make homemade party decorations for a luau or Hawaiian party.

-The following ideas are not limited to a luau, but could even be used for any tropical theme, for example when you are searching for Margaritaville party decorations.
+The following ideas are not limited to a luau, but could even be used for any tropical theme, such as for Margaritaville party decorations.

 Here is a close-up view of the "flameless" tiki torch.

 What a great decoration, huh?
 This was made by stacking cardboard boxes for the shape, and then covering them with strips of heavy paper painted black.
 Add some cotton batting (painted red/orange) for a glowing fire effect!